Financial-Times/origami/README.md

 As with all Origami components, o-tooltip has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-tooltip-is-silent : false;` in your Sass before you've imported the o-tooltip Sass.

 ## Migration Guide

+### Updating from v2 to v3

+- V3 introduces a new dependency on `o-grid`. `o-grid` enables us to position `o-tooltip` dependent on the current breakpoint.
+To upgrade your project confirm your version of `o-grid`, if your project has one, is compatible.
+You may do this by installing V3 of `o-tooltip` and confirming there are no build failures.
+If your project is not compatible update the version of `o-grid` used in your project.
+Your current use of `o-grid` may be a direct dependency on the `o-grid` component or a sub-dependency of a different component.
+- The deprecated events `o.tooltipShown` and `o.tooltipClosed` are no longer fired.
+Use `oTooltip.show` and `oTooltip.close` instead.
+- The deprecated `rectObject` property and `getEdge` method of the `Target` object no longer exist.

 ### Updating from v1 to v2